Amstel House Garden Rehabilitation

 Gardens are always evolving, never static, and historic gardens need rehabilitation every 10-15 years.
 Some plants had become too large for a garden of this size.
 Some plants, especially the boxwoods, were old and dying.
 Some parts of the garden have become too shady for the plants there to thrive.
 Labor costs have grown over the years, and some parts of the garden were too labor-intensive for a small non-profit organization to maintain.

-Why Aren't We Adding the Second Brick Pathway to Delaware Street?
+Why Wasn't the Second Brick Pathway to Delaware Street Added?

 Gillette's designs show a second brick pathway to Delaware Street in the upper left corner of the garden.
 The photo below shows that the second pathway led to a second gate that is now gone.
 Also now gone are the shop that was once between the two gates and a dormer window that had been added to Amstel House.